cockroachdb/docs/v20.1/remove-nodes.md

 <div style="text-align: center;"><img src="{{ 'images/v20.1/cluster-status-after-decommission1.png' | relative_url }}" alt="Decommission a single live node" style="border:1px solid #eee;max-width:100%" /></div>

 {{site.data.alerts.callout_success}}
-Even with zero replicas on a node, its [status](admin-ui-cluster-overview-page.html#node-status) will be `DECOMMISSIONING` until you stop the node.
+Even with zero replicas on a node, its [status](admin-ui-cluster-overview-page.html#node-status) on the Node List will be `DECOMMISSIONING` until you stop the node.
+It is also counted as a "Suspect" node in the [Cluster Overview panel](admin-ui-cluster-overview-page.html#cluster-overview-panel) until being shut down.
 {{site.data.alerts.end}}

 ### Step 5.
 Stop the decommissioning node